hydraulic-institute/edb/source/01_pump-fundamentals/03_combined.md

 ### Changes in Pump Speed

 Changing the pump speed will change the pump curve.
-This can be represented using the affinity or similarity rule (see <a href="/pump-fundamentals/pump-curves.html" target="_blank">Pump Curves</a>).
+This can be represented using the affinity or similarity rule (see <a href="/pump-fundamentals/pump-curves.html">Pump Curves</a>).
 As the pump is slowed the pump curve will be shifted down and to the left, getting closer to the plot origin.

 With a system that has a manual throttling valve (active control valves are discussed later), changing the pump speed will change two things as